dogweather/naturally/README.md

 See [Counting to 10 in Californian](http://www.weblaws.org/blog/2012/08/counting-from-1-to-10-in-californian/)
 for the motivations to make this library.

+I got most of this code from an open source project, but I forget which. (!)
+I then made a few changes to handle the particular types of numbers that come up in statutes, such as *1, 1a, 2, etc.*

 ## Installation

 Add this line to your application's Gemfile: